benhenshaw/rhythm/doc/final.md

 My initial goal for the performance of the audio mixer was simply to not drop any samples.
 This was achieved with minimal effort: the first iteration of the mixer successfully performed this.
 I had intentions to build a system to perform *live* audio synthesis which would have been more taxing on the hardware and may have required some more work to achieve good performance, but this was never implemented.

 #### Ease of Use
 Most of the use of the audio mixer is via the function `play_sound`, which, given some parameters including gain for each channel, and whether or not to loop the sound, will begin playback of a sound.
-This is very simple and easy to use.
+This is simple and easy to use.
 The mixer does not provide extensive functionality; most notably the absence of volume control over time.
 This was not implemented as it was not required for the example game.

 #### Ease of Implementation
 The audio mixer has very few components; it keeps a list of active sounds, each of which most importantly having an array of samples which are mixed together into a given buffer when `mix_audio` is called.
 Given that there is a very simple entry point and exit point for the data, with minimal state kept in between, I consider this system to be simple and the implementation did not occupy much of the development time of the project: approximately one week.